A high-order, conservative integrator with local time-stepping: Introduction

 Throughout this work, we refer to approximations with leading order error proportional to $\dt^{n+1}$ as ``order-$n$'' approximations or as ``accurate to order $n$.''
 Thus, a single step of order-$k$ Adams-Bashforth is an order-$k$ approximation of the new value.

 The remainder of this paper is structured as follows: Section~\ref{sec:method} presents a derivation of the integration scheme.
 Section~\ref{sec:special-cases} discusses simplifications that are applicable when the method is applied to some common special cases.
 Section~\ref{sec:numerical} applies the method to numerical test cases.
-An appendix lists specific formulas for methods of order 2, 3, and 4.
+Appendices~\ref{sec:consistency} and \ref{sec:error} demonstrate the consistency of the method and compute the leading order error term.
+Appendix~\ref{sec:general-splitting} provides a method of writing common GTS integrators in a form mathematically similar to the LTS integrator presented here.
+Finally, Appendix~\ref{sec:tables} lists specific formulas for methods of order 2, 3, and 4.